Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: Background

 \subsection{Multi-Objective Optimisation}

-Multi-Objective (\mo) optimization provides an approach for addressing problems that involve the simultaneous consideration of multiple, often conflicting objectives $\textbf{F} = [f_1, \dots, f_m]$.
+Multi-Objective (\mo) optimisation provides an approach for addressing problems that involve the simultaneous consideration of multiple, often conflicting objectives $\textbf{F} = [f_1, \dots, f_m]$.
 In \mo problems, objectives often compete with each other, meaning that improving one objective typically comes at the expense of another.
 For example, in engineering, improving performance might increase cost, and vice versa.
 To navigate this landscape, the concept of Pareto-dominance is commonly employed to establish a preference ordering among solutions.
 A solution $\theta_1$ is said to dominate another solution $\theta_2$ if it is equal or superior in at least one objective and not worse in any other \cite{guidetomorl}.
 That is, $\theta_1 \succ \theta_2$, if $\forall i: f_i(\theta_1) \geq f_i(\theta_2) \wedge \exists j: f_j(\theta_1) > f_j(\theta_2) $.

 Solutions that are not dominated by any other solutions are termed \textit{non-dominated}.
-Given a set of candidate solutions $\mathcal{S}$, the non-dominated solutions of this set $\theta_i \in S$ collectively form a \textit{Pareto front}, which represents the boundary of achievable trade-offs among objectives.
-The goal of \mo optimisation is to find an approximation to the optimal Pareto front, which is the Pareto front over the entire search space $\Theta$.
+Given a set of candidate solutions $\mathcal{S}$, the non-dominated solutions of this set $\theta_i \in S$ collectively form a \textit{non-dominated front}, which represents the boundary of achievable trade-offs among objectives.
+The goal of \mo optimisation is to find an approximation to the \textit{optimal Pareto front}, i.e., the non-dominated front over the entire search space $\Theta$.

-There are two metrics, the hypervolume and sparsity metric (see \Cref{fig:pfs}), that play pivotal roles in comprehensively assessing the quality and diversity of solutions within the Pareto front \cite{usinghypervolumes, guidetomorl}.
-The hypervolume $\Xi$ of a Pareto front $\mathcal{P}$, measures the volume of the objective space enclosed by a set of solutions relative to a fixed reference point $r$.
+There are two metrics, the hypervolume and sparsity metric (see \Cref{fig:pfs}), that play pivotal roles in comprehensively assessing the quality and diversity of solutions within a Pareto front approximation \cite{usinghypervolumes, guidetomorl}.
+The hypervolume $\Xi$ of a front $\mathcal{P}$, measures the volume of the objective space enclosed by a set of solutions relative to a fixed reference point $r$.
 This metric provides a quantitative measure of the quality and spread of solutions in the objective space and is calculated as \cite{guidetomorl, usinghypervolumes}:

 where $\lambda$ denotes the Lebesgue measure.